 If you’re coming from the airport and staying outside downtown, Fort Worth’s robust Trinity Metro bus system can get you to the Stockyards or any point beyond.

 Splitting time between Big D and Fort Worth?
 The Trinity Railway Express (TRE) has you covered.
-It's the best way to get from the Fort to the American Airlines Center (AAC) for shows and hockey games and more.
+It's the best way to get from the Fort to the American Airlines Center (AAC) and downtown Dallas.
 The train will even wait 30 minutes after the end of your event to ensure all riders make it back.
 This means you can sit back down and enjoy the encore or overtime.

 Take the Trolley